Harness Engineering

 - Measure per tier.
 Track cost and quality separately for each routing tier so you can tune the classifier’s thresholds.

-The published economics: most teams report ~70% cost reduction from honest routing, with no measurable quality loss on the routed tiers.
+The published economics: most teams report ~70% cost reduction from honest routing, with no measurable quality loss on the routed tiers — RouteLLM reports up to 75% at 95% of frontier quality, and tools like LiteLLM ship fallback routing on 429/5xx out of the box.
 The fallback catches the edge cases.

 § 06 · PROMPT CACHING90% discount most teams skip

 Anthropic’s prompt caching, plus the equivalents at OpenAI and Google, change the economics of long system prompts.
-Mark a block as cacheable with one flag (cache_control: { type: “ephemeral” }) and subsequent calls reading the same prefix cost ~10% of the normal input price.
+Mark a block as cacheable with one flag (cache_control: { type: “ephemeral” }) and subsequent calls reading the same prefix cost ~10% of the normal input price (a 90% discount; the first write costs 1.25×, so caching pays off once a prefix is reused even a few times).
+The mechanisms differ across providers: OpenAI applies caching automatically for a 50% discount with no flag, while Anthropic’s explicit cache_control breakpoints earn the steeper ~90% cut.

 The pattern that fits most production agents: